 Approved LAANC UAS Service Suppliers

-The listed companies have fulfilled the necessary technical requirements and have formalized agreements with the FAA to offer LAANC Services:
+The following companies have fulfilled the necessary technical requirements as of 2026 and have formalized agreements with the FAA to offer LAANC Services:

 *Y = publicly available service